kingluddite/web-dev-notes/full-stack/meteor/meteor-react-udemy/03-dummy-data.md

 export default ImageList;
 ```

-* We use UPPERCASE to designate a constant where the data never changes
+* We use UPPERCASE to designate a **constant** where the data never changes
-* We use older JavaScript code to simplify what is happening with `.map()` but will soon refactor it to use the ES6 fat arrow
+* We use older JavaScript code to simplify what is happening with `.map()` but will soon refactor it to use the ES6 arrow function

 ```
 import React from 'react';